I. OBJECTIVE AND PURPOSE OF POLICY

 Data Retention and Purging

-Email messages held in the O365 accounts for faculty and staff are subject to the University’s storage and email retention policies.
+Email messages held in the O365 instance are subject to the University's storage and email retention policies.
 O365 mailboxes are set to the maximum allowable storage size.
 Once the storage capacity has been reached, email must be archived or deleted by the account holder to get below the storage threshold.

 Email Record Retention